DallanQ/race_for_the_galaxy/Manual.md

 Draw 1 card after placing a development ( a biege colored diamond shape ).

-## Iii: Settle Reduce Cost

-## Specific Reduce Cost
+### III: SETTLE

-## Reduce Cost To 0
+#### Reduce Cost

+> a circle with -2 inside

-2 cost to place a non-military world ( ).
+-2 cost to place a non-military world( a cirlce )

+**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.**

+#### Specific Reduce Cost

+> a light shade of brown cirlce with -1 inside

-1 cost to place a non-military Rare elements production or windfall world ( ).
+-1 cost a place a non-military Rare elements production or windfall world ( a circle with a border of red and blank, a center filled with a light shade of brown and a light shade of brown cirlce with a middle ring of color red and black, a center filled with white ).

+#### Reduce Cost To 0

+> a box with a large red X inside and a circle with =0 inside
-The player may discard this card from their tableau to reduce the cost of

-placing a non-military world ( ) to 0.
+The player may discard this card from their tableau to reduce the cost of placing a non-military world ( a circle ) to 0.

-This cannot be used to place an Alien production or windfall world ( ).
+This cannot be used to place an Alien production or windfall world (  a circle with a border of red and blank, a center filled with a light shade of yellow and a light shade of yellow cirlce with a middle ring of color red and black, a center filled with white ).

-## It Can Place The Alien Rosetta Stone World.
+It Can Place The Alien Rosetta Stone World.

-Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.
-Cost reductions can apply when using a "Pay for Military" power to settle a military world ( ).
+**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.
+Cost reductions can apply when using a "Pay for Military" power to settle a military world ( a white circle with a red border ).**

-## Military

-## Specific Military
+#### Military

-## Specific Reduce Cost / Military
+> a white circle with a red border and +1 inside

+Contributes +1 Military towards conquering a military world ( a white circle with a red border ).

+> a white circle with a red border and +2 inside

+Contributes +2 Military towards conquering a military world ( a white circle with a red border ).

+> a white circle with a red border and +3 inside

-Contributes Military towards conquering a military world ( ).
+Contributes +3 Military towards conquering a military world ( a white circle with a red border ).

+> a white circle with a red border and -1 inside

 The -1 is not optional.
-This power reduces the player's Military, making worlds harder to conquer.
+This power reduces the player’s Military, making worlds harder to conquer.

+#### Specific Military

+> a light shade of red circle with a red border and +4 inside.

-+4 Military towards conquering a Rebel military world ( ).
++4 Military towards conquering a Rebel military world ( a light shade of red circle with a red border ).

+#### Specific Reduce Cost / Military

+> a brown circle with a black border and -1 inside
+> a light shade of brown circle with a red border and +1 inside
+> a yellow cirlce with a black border and -2 inside
+> a yellow cirlce with a red border and +2 inside

-Reduce the cost of placing a non-military world of the indicated kind ( ), or add to the player's Military when conquering a military world of that kind.
+Reduce the cost of placing a non-military world of the indicated kind (  a blue box, green box, brown box ), or add to the player's Military when conquering a military world of that kind.

-## Temporary Military
+#### Temporary Military

+> a box with red X inside, a red arrow facing left and a white circle with a red border and +3 inside

 The player may discard this card from their tableau to gain +3 Military until the end of this Settle phase.

-## Pay For Military
+#### Pay For Military

+> a white circle with a red border, a white qustion mark with red border, a red arrow facing right and a white cirlce with a black border, a white question mark with red border and - 1 inside

-As the action, the player may place a military world ( )
+As the action, the player may place a military world ( a circle with a red border)

-as a non-military world ( ).
+as a non-military world (  a white circle with black border ).
 The cost is the world's defense -1, with other applicable discounts.

-This cannot be used to place an Alien production or windfall world ( ) or combined with other pay-for-military powers.
+This cannot be used to place an Alien production or windfall world ( a yellow circle with a black and red border and a yellow cirlce with a black and red middle ring and a white center ) or combined with other pay-for-military powers.

 The card Contact Specialist also has a -1 Military power.

-## Draw After
+#### Draw After

+> a circle with a black and red border and a white center and a hand holding a phone with 1 inside

-Draw 1 card after placing a world ( ).
+Draw 1 card after placing a world (  a circle with a black border and white center and a cirlce wit a red border and a white center).

 ## $: Trade Any Good